cls1277/DHFJSP-benchmark/README.md

 After that, there are $F\times N$ sets of data.

-The first line of each set of data has three numbers: the first $l$ is the factory index, the second $i$ is of job operations that can be processed. the job index, and the third $J$ is the number
+The first row of each set of data has three numbers: the first $l$ is the factory index, the second $i$ is the job index, and the third $J$ is the total number of operations.

 There are a total of $J$ lines next, and the first number $j$ in each line is the $j$-th operation of the job $i$.
 The second number $m$ is the number of candidate machines for this operation.
 The following $m\times 2$ numbers are the candidate machine index and the corresponding processing time respectively, in pairs of two, a total of $m$ groups.